lunatik-210/QoHG--game-engine/README.md

 * Implement first version of class GameEngine with some hash map optimization

 > Comment: After some thought i've decided implement hashing in separate class named Land
+> and I'm amazed because it turns out that map hashing gives some performance and it now moves faster across the map